 - B.S. degree includes skills enhancement courses, which are often used in pursuing a minor.

-A degree in criminal justice provides strong preparation for a growing market in a variety of field including:
+A degree in criminal justice provides strong preparation for a growing market in a variety of fields including:

 - law enforcement